gerlacdt/gerlacdt.github.io/hugo/blog/content/posts/cccp.md

 big ball of mud.
 Through continuous refactorings, not only codebases stay clean, they are fun and as a side-effect teams end up with a maintainable codebase which is a pleasure to work with.
-Developer happiness will be high. **A clean codebase builds the foundation for fast developemnt over time and high-quality products.** Organizations will also profit since happy developers are more productive and attract even more good developers.
+Developer happiness will be high. **A clean codebase builds the foundation for fast development over time and high-quality products.** Organizations will also profit since happy developers are more productive and attract even more good developers.
 Finally there is no excuse to write bad code :smile: -- but it is still hard.